 We provide the performers: artists or bands we have chosen for their musical talent and captivating stage presence.
 Leading up to the event, we will do our share of marketing and online ticket sales.
 For the event, we will bring our professional sound equipment, technician, stage manager and MC to ensure the highest quality of concert.
 We will also arrive with marketing materials, like brochures, posters, signs and a backdrop to welcome people to the event.

-The concerts will take place on Friday nights, Saturday afternoons, Saturday nights and Sunday afternoons from September 12 –29, 2019.
-Evening shows run from 7:30PM until around 10:00PM, and afternoon matinee shows run from 3:00PM until about 5:00PM.
-Doors open half an hour prior to the concert start time, which leaves lots of time before the concert for extra activities.
-For this festival to succeed, there should be no conflicting events happening in town on the day of the show.
-We are hoping that the festival will be the event of the weekend, where locals are sure to run into everyone they know, and visitors are sure to be impressed with the vibrancy of your community.
+In 2020, Small Halls concerts will take place from October 1 – 10, in the lead up to Thanksgiving weekend.
+Typically shows are in the evenings from 7:30PM – 9:30PM, and on Sunday afternoons from 3:00PM – 5:00PM.
+Doors open half an hour prior to the concert start time, which leaves lots of time before the concert starts for extra activities.
+For the event to succeed, there should be no conflicting events happening in town on the day of the show.
+We are hoping that the festival will be the event of the day, where locals are sure to run into everyone they know, and visitors are sure to be impressed with the vibrancy of your community.
+If you do have a pre-scheduled event within this time frame, please let us know in advance and we will do our best to select a different day.